plaunezkiy/foodgram-project/README.md

     * Docker-Compose
         * https://docs.docker.com/compose/install/

-* Clone the repo on your machien
+* Clone the repo on your machine

 * cd to the folder and fire it up
     * ```sudo docker-compose up --build```